sebyddd/releases-ios/README.md

 #### Framework Installation

-If you wish to install LayerKit directly into your application via the binary framework, then download `LayerKit.embeddedframework` from this repository and add it to your application:
+If you wish to install LayerKit directly into your application via the binary framework, then you have a choice between two distributions:

+* `LayerKit.framework` - This build artifact is a dynamic framework that is compatible with Objective-C and Swift projects that target **iOS 8** and higher.
+* `LayerKit.embeddedframework` - This build artifact is a pseudo-framework that contains a static library asset and a set of public header files.
+It is compatible with Objective-C projects that target **iOS 7** and higher.

+Download the appropriate build artifact from this repository and add it to your application:

 1. Drag and drop the framework onto your project, instructing Xcode to copy items into your destination group's folder.
 2. Update your project settings to include the linker flags: `-ObjC -lz`
 3. Add the following Cocoa SDK frameworks to your project: `'CFNetwork', 'Security', 'MobileCoreServices', 'SystemConfiguration'`
+4. *LayerKit.framework only*: Add a new **Copy Files** build phase to your application target.
+Set the **Destination Directory** to **Frameworks** and drag **LayerKit.framework** onto the files list (placeholder text will read *Add files here*).

 Build and run your project to verify installation was successful.
 Once you have completed a successful build, refer to the [Verifying LayerKit Configuration](#verifying-layerkit-configuration) section below for details on how to test your setup.